 The improvements are designed to make walking and cycling around the area safer and more convenient.

-If you are travelling in the Highbury Corner area between 28 June 2018 and late 2019, please remember that:
+If you are travelling in the Highbury Corner area, please remember:

-Construction work will start on 28 June 2018 and will finish in late 2019.
+Construction work will started in June 2018 and will finish in late 2019.

-From 28 June, work will begin on the arboretum section of Highbury Corner roundabout to widen the carriageway.
-This will make room for the new cycle lane by cutting back kerb lines and excavating the road to enable the essential gas main replacement works.
+We have been working on the arboretum section of Highbury Corner roundabout to widen the carriageway.
+This has involved making room for the new cycle lane by cutting back kerb lines and excavating the road to enable the essential gas main replacement works.

 Later in the year, we will continue work on the arms of the roundabout and the footways to prepare for further phases of work.
 We will be in touch with residents and businesses closer to the time with more details.

-Route 277 will no longer terminate at Highbury Corner and the service will terminate at Dalston Junction from Saturday 30 June.
-Passengers who need services between Highbury Corner and Dalston can use route 30 and additional buses will run on this route at peak times.
+Passengers who need services between Highbury Corner and Dalston can use route 30, and additional buses run on this route at peak times.

 The improvements, which include removing the roundabout, creating a two-way traffic system and introducing segregated cycle lanes, are designed to make walking and cycling in the area safer and more convenient.

 Working closely with the Islington Council, we will create a new public space and larger station square by closing the western arm of the roundabout and improving access to the arboretum, while protecting existing trees.